Why Is My Water Bill So High? Hidden Leaks & Other Possible Reasons

 1. Hidden Plumbing Leaks

 Silent leaks are often the most expensive and challenging problems to detect, quietly wasting hundreds of gallons of water while remaining completely hidden from view.
-Theses leaks include:
+These leaks include:

 - Cracked or damaged pipes behind walls